archipel-network/archipel-core/README.md

-µPCN - A Free and Lean DTN Implementation for Microcontrollers and POSIX
+µD3TN - A Free and Lean DTN Implementation for Microcontrollers and POSIX
 =======================================================================

 See `./LICENSE.txt` and `./LICENSE-3RD-PARTY.txt` for legal information.